usgs/earthquake-processing-formats/format-docs/LocationResult.md

-# Location Data Format Specification
+# Location Result Format Specification

 ## Description

-Location Data is a format designed to encode the specific information for an earthquake event location.
+Location Result is a format designed to encode the specific information for an earthquake event location.
 Location uses the
 [JSON standard](http://www.json.org).

 ## Usage
-Location Data is intended for use as an input/output message for seismic processing algorithms.
+Location Result is intended for use as an input/output message for seismic processing algorithms.

 ## Output